YuxingLiu/CarND-LaneLines-P1/Writeup.md

 ### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be the white-yellow color filter may not work well at different light conditions.
+One potential shortcoming would be the white-yellow color filter may fail to work at different light conditions.

 Another shortcoming could be a linear lane model may not work well when there is a sharp turn.